zavalab/ADAM_Documentation/dashboard_new_model.md

 <img src="Pictures\Dashboard_tutorials\new_model\step1.png">

 <p>
     The default model type is a <b>Supply Chain Design</b> type model, and the default time basis is <b>Year</b>.
-A design type model is used when your data contains technology candidates, and you would like to determine whether to build a technology or not.
+A design-type model is used when your data contains technology candidates, otherwise a management-type model is used.
 </p>

 <p>
     The time basis is up to you.
-Just keep in mind that you will need to have your data in terms of your selected time basis; additionally, the results will be in the selected time units.
+Just keep in mind that you will need to have your data in the units of your selected time basis; additionally, the results will be in the selected time units.
 </p>

 <p>